 This is a real, honest-to-goodness miniature safe.
 Access is a blend of speed and security as you enter the code and rotate the doorknob.
 The only downside is the lack of a backup key and it’s not exactly cheap.

 However, compact vault safes from name gun safe brands can command much more.

 - FULL SIZE DESIGN can securely hold 2 handguns plus extra magazines, and is easily mountable to night...

 - TOUGH AND RUGGED heavy-duty 14-gauge carbon steel construction features a durable powdercoat finish...

-- QUICK ACCESS with an oversized HIGH RESOLUTION BIOMETRIC SCANNER capable of storing 20 unique...
+- QUICK ACCESS with a HIGH RESOLUTION BIOMETRIC SCANNER capable of storing 20 unique fingerprints,...

 The VAULTEK VTi series are feature-packed.
 Among the sleeker single pistol safes on the market, they offer the best of most worlds, but do require some investment to get your hands on one.

 They’re offered in subcompact, compact and full-size variants, designed around pistol sizes.

 These are ideal for bedside use, and include mounting holes with hardware to mount to a hard surface like a drawer, dresser, or nightstand.
 However, they also can be fitted with the included steel security cable for use in a vehicle.